emmanuelmartinezs/MechaCar_Statistical_Analysis/README.md

 Now that we understand RStudio's layout, we'll install our required libraries to use them in our RScripts for this module.
 Thankfully, R developers have built robust library collections, such as the [tidyverse](https://www.tidyverse.org/), that simplify the installation process for the most common data analysis packages in R. To install packages in our R environment, use the install.packages() function.

+> Let's move on!

+# Deliverable 1:
 ## Linear Regression to Predict MPG
+### Deliverable Requirements:

+The `MechaCar_mpg.csv` dataset contains mpg test results for 50 prototype MechaCars.
+The MechaCar prototypes were produced using multiple design specifications to identify ideal vehicle performance.
+Multiple metrics, such as vehicle length, vehicle weight, spoiler angle, drivetrain, and ground clearance, were collected for each vehicle.
+Using your knowledge of R, you’ll design a linear model that predicts the mpg of MechaCar prototypes using several variables from the `MechaCar_mpg.csv file`.

+> To Deliver.

+- The MechaCar_mpg.csv file is imported and read into a dataframe
+- An RScript is written for a linear regression model to be performed on all six variables
+- An RScript is written to create the statistical summary of the linear regression model with the intended p-values
+- There is a summary that addresses all three questions

 We start with a linear regression that explores the relationship of the miles per gallon performance (dependent variable) against the 5 other independent variables:

 * length of the vehicle